The Atiyah--Segal completion theorem in twisted K-theory

 for large $n$, and therefore

 as claimed. \end{proof}

-\begin{remark} The main technical benefit of introducing the pro-group-valued theories $\proK_\tG^*(-)(\pi)$ and and $\proK_\tG^*(-)(\pi)\compl_{I_G}$ is that they allow us to sidestep problems with exactness that would otherwise complicate the proof.
+\begin{remark} The main technical benefit of introducing the pro-group-valued theories $\proK_\tG^*(-)(\pi)$ and $\proK_\tG^*(-)(\pi)\compl_{I_G}$ is that they allow us to sidestep problems with exactness that would otherwise complicate the proof of Theorem~\ref{mainthm}.
 The source of these problems is the failure of inverse limits to preserve exactness, as well as the failure of completion to be exact for non-finitely generated modules.
-The idea of using pro-groups to prove the completion theorem goes back to Atiyah and Segal's original paper \cite{ASC}. \end{remark}
+The idea of using pro-groups to prove the completion theorem goes back to the original paper of Atiyah and Segal \cite{ASC}. \end{remark}